Sgydoo/puppet-lunch/_posts/2013-12-27-dynamic-environments.md

 unmaintainable.

-However, in our temporary test environments, we still want different server configurations for different real environm ents.
+However, in our temporary test environments, we still want different server configurations for different real environments.
 For example, say I want to create a new environment for testing, but I want the hosts to be configured in a Production-like way.
 My test environment could be called anything at all, but if I want the machines in this